wazuh/wazuh-documentation/source/user-manual/reference/tools/rootcheck_control.rst

 Anomalies detected by the rootcheck functionality can be listed, and categorized into resolved and outstanding issues.

-This tool can also display the last time that ossec-rootcheck was run.
+This tool can also display the last time that rootcheck was run.

 +----------------------+-------------------------------------------------------+
 | **-h**               | Display the help message.                             |